mihdan/cyr2lat/readme.txt

 * Tested with WooCommerce 9.8.

 = 6.3.0 (22.12.2024) =
-* Added warning message on the Tables page when active table does not match the site locale.
+* Added a warning message on the Tables page when the active table does not match the site locale.
 * Removed fix for translation after WordPress 6.5+ due to performance issues.

 = 6.2.3 (24.11.2024) =